Wangarĩ Maathai: 2005–2011: Later life

-Following a trip to Japan in 2005, Maathai became an enthusiastic proponent of the waste-reduction philosophy of mottainai, a Japanese term of Buddhist origin.
+After a trip to Japan in 2005, Maathai became an enthusiastic proponent of the waste-reduction philosophy of mottainai, a Japanese term of Buddhist origin.

-On 28 March 2005, Maathai was elected the first president of the African Union's Economic, Social and Cultural Council and was appointed a goodwill ambassador for an initiative aimed at protecting the Congo Basin Forest Ecosystem.
+On 28 March 2005, she was elected the first president of the African Union's Economic, Social and Cultural Council and was appointed a goodwill ambassador for an initiative aimed at protecting the Congo Basin Forest Ecosystem.
 In 2006, she was one of the eight flag-bearers at the 2006 Winter Olympics Opening Ceremony.
 Also on 21 May 2006, she was awarded an honorary doctorate by and gave the commencement address at Connecticut College.
 She supported the International Year of Deserts and Desertification program.
 In November 2006, she spearheaded the United Nations Billion Tree Campaign.
 Maathai was one of the founders of the Nobel Women's Initiative along with sister Nobel Peace laureates Jody Williams, Shirin Ebadi, Rigoberta Menchú Tum, Betty Williams and Mairead Corrigan Maguire.
 Six women representing North America and South America, Europe, the Middle East and Africa decided to bring together their experiences in a united effort for peace with justice and equality.
 It is the goal of the Nobel Women's Initiative to help strengthen work being done in support of women's rights around the world.